Sythrex/entregable3.1/core/templates/README.md

-# Bienvenido a nuestro proyecto Fundacion apoyo!
+# Bienvenido a nuestro proyecto Mecanico
-# Mensaje editado por Mike -´-